otouffort/bigquery-ecommerce-analytics/README.md

 - Check for negative quantities (returns).
 Result: 22,950 rows indicate returned items.
 Note: Returns are kept in the dataset for future revenue and refund analysis.
 - Check for null customer IDs.
 Result: 243,007 of 1,067,371 rows are missing customer IDs

-# Silver Layer: Cleaned and Enriched E-commerce Transactions
+# Silver Layer: Cleaned and Enriched E-Commerce Transactions

 The Silver layer contains cleaned and standardized data from the Bronze layer.
 This layer ensures data quality for downstream Gold tables and dashboard visualizations.